fwillascheck/vim-tabline-bufferline/README.md

 autocmd TerminalOpen * call setbufvar(bufnr('%'), '&buflisted', 0)
 ```

-Edit the following lines to adjust or remmove the key bindings for buffer switching.
+Edit the following lines to adjust or remove the key bindings for buffer switching.

 ```vim
 " buffer navigation with Ctrl+Cursor